alejandrorusso/mkdocstocanvas/README.md

 ## License

-This project is provided as-is for educational purposes.
-Modify and use as needed for your courses.
+This project is licensed under the Mozilla Public License 2.0 (MPL-2.0).
+See the [LICENSE](LICENSE) file for details.